Jews and Health

 The fellowship is open to scholars across the globe and the spectrum of academic life, from newly-minted early-career scholars to senior scholars, in order to promote intellectual community across disciplines, ranks, and national borders.

 Katz Center fellows are provided with the time and resources needed to pursue their individual projects (including an office, computer, and library privileges at the University of Pennsylvania), and are also expected to actively engage in the intellectual life of the fellowship community.
-All applicants must hold a doctoral degree or expect to receive it by the start date of the fellowship.
+All applicants must have a doctoral degree in hand by the start date of the fellowship.
 Fellows are expected to live in Philadelphia for the term of their fellowship.

-The Katz Center for Advanced Judaic Studies, a part of the University of Pennsylvania, announces a new opportunity aimed at SAS Penn faculty who want to become involved in the Center's annual fellowship program but cannot commit to the full-time participation that the regular fellowship requires.
-Applications for the 2023-24 fellowship year will be accepted through February 20, 2023.
-For more information, please reach out to Anna Poplawski at email@example.com.
+The Katz Center for Advanced Judaic Studies, a part of the University of Pennsylvania, is excited to share an opportunity aimed at SAS Penn faculty who want to become involved in the Center's annual fellowship program but cannot commit to the full-time participation that the regular fellowship requires.
+Please contact Steven Weitzman at firstname.lastname@example.org with questions.